 Smartspanner CMMS is a light weight maintenance management software tool designed for small to medium sized companies.It is easy to use and intuitive so typically after a 45 minute online demo, users are able to start implementing Smartspanner in their workplace.

 Smartspanner CMMS is a self-onboarding cloud software application.
 We intend to make it easy to get up and running with Smartspanner after minimal training, which is backed up with unlimited free online and telephone support and advice.
-This support section will guide you through the first steps to set up your Smartspanner account, starting with the essentials of works orders, we then move through more options that can be used if it suits your business needs.
-We then cover reporting and our mobile apps.
+This support section will guide you through the first steps to set up your Smartspanner account.

 Each user is set up with an email ID, their role in the software and the sites that they have permission to access.The hourly rate is used from each user profile to calculate the cost of labour for each works order.

 A site can be different locations or buildings such as location A, Location B. It can also be used to group assets or to separate areas such as office block, production, 2nd floor, plant room and so on.

-The asset list consists of all the items you want to perform maintenance on, it can be plant and machinery, rooms, vehicles and even just areas.
+The asset list consists of all your assets, it can be plant and machinery, rooms, vehicles and even just areas.
 Each asset must belong to a site.

 This section covers the essential elements of creating and processing tasks (works orders), assigning them to your team and getting your team to complete the works orders.

 For a requestor account, users can create maintenance requests directly into Smartspanner.

-Once your team start to create and complete works orders, there are a few ways to keep on top and up to date with changes in Smartspanner.
+Once your team start to create and complete works orders, there are a few ways to keep on top of work and up to date with changes in Smartspanner.

 The reminders are specific to an individual task and remind users prior to the deadline.
 The daily digest email send a summary each morning of any changes that have taken place within the last 24 hours.